-When the Earth's surface had its own cooling off period to allow water to turn into the liquid state and stay that way on the ground, all it took was for water vapour in the atmosphere to condense and fall as rain for at least 60,000 years to form the great oceans of the world (again another simple calculation to make for the scientists).
+When the Earth's surface finally cooled sufficiently to allow water to turn into the liquid state and stay that way on the ground, all it took was for water vapour in the atmosphere to condense and fall as rain for at least 60,000 years to form the great oceans of the world (again another simple calculation for the scientists).

 As the rains generously poured from the heavens in the form of heavy droplets to create the biggest and permanent global flood in Earth's history known as the oceans (and no, this wasn't the time when Noah built his boat to protect his animals and close family members), the highly penetrating and disruptive ultraviolet rays from the early Sun and the great electrical storms in the early hazy atmosphere of Earth assisted in the dissemination of methane, ammonia and water into smaller and highly reactive molecular fragments called free radicals.
 As the energy briefly dissipated, these energised fragments would quickly reassemble near the surface of pools or inside tiny water droplets in the primitive atmosphere to form a variety of new, interesting and potentially more stable chemical molecules of increasing complexity.

-On can imagine a similar event occurring not far from those hot hydrothermal vents covering the floor of the great early oceans and the numerous shallow seas and lakes scattered throughout the ancient muddy, hot and humid desert-like continents of the world.
-Under these extreme conditions of hot and cool and dry and wet, high water temperatures would break molecules apart and areas where the water cooled around protected regions and near the surface of clays would permit the energised fragments to reassemble into various kinds of molecules, some of which is known to be crucial to the development of life.
+On can imagine a similar event occurring not far from those hot hydrothermal vents and over certain clay surfaces covering the floor of the great early oceans and the numerous shallow seas and lakes scattered throughout the ancient muddy, hot and humid desert-like continents of the world (remember, there were no plants growing anywhere).
+Under these extreme conditions of hot and cool and dry and wet, high water temperatures would help to break molecules apart into energised fragments.
+In other areas where the water cooled and near protected regions of certain clay surfaces, energised fragments would reassemble into various kinds of molecules.
+Some of these colecules turned out to be crucial to the development of life on Earth.

-Then as the water in some pools began to evaporate between major rains, the concentration of these molecules increased, and so raising the probability of new and more complex molecules being formed.
+Then as the water in some pools began to evaporate between major rains, the concentration of these molecules increased, and so raising the probability of new and more complex molecules being formed under the right conditions.
 Perhaps the occasional lightning strikes on the water's surface would help re-energise the molecular fragments and create more complex and unusual molecules.
 Who knows?

 Add to this the fourth complicating factor of icy comets surviving the fall to Earth and releasing their frozen cargo and it is possible another means of transferring vital chemicals or possibly primitive "alien" life by way of bacteria to Earth could also have started the process of life on Earth.
 Scientists are not certain how much contribution this "extraterrestrial influence" could have.
 It assumes that extraterrestrial life exists in the universe, that life can survive the long journey to Earth, and that certain catastrophic events will cause some bacteria from other planets to be suddenly trapped in ice and shot into space until through incredible luck the comet manages to reach and survive the plunge to the surface of an Earth-like planet.
 NASA scientists are currently investigating this possibility by understanding how long bacteria can potentially survive in extreme conditions such as ice and radiation.
 So far the evidence suggests there is no limit to how long bacteria can remain in suspended animation inside icy materials.
 They could potentially remain this way for billions of years.

-Could very primitive extraterrestrial life exist in a state of suspended animation inside icy comets and seeded the Earth with life?
+Could very primitive extraterrestrial life have existed in a state of suspended animation inside icy comets and seeded the Earth with life?
 Whether or not this is true, one thing is certain.
-Bacteria can survive in ice for a very long time (in fact, it could survive in the suspended state indefinitely).
-As we will learn later, the biggest ice age to hit the Earth was definitely not enough to wipe out all life on Earth.
-If anything, it just slowed things down and kept everything in ice until the right moment came when the ice melted and life could resume at its usual pace.
-Indeed, the single-cell bacteria would remain in suspended animation for at least 25 million years before being revived.
+Bacteria can survive in ice for a very long time, and potentially indefinitely.
+As we will learn later, not even the biggest ice age to hit the Earth for at least 25 million years was enough to wipe out all life on Earth.
+If anything, it just slowed things down and kept everything in a state of suspended animation until the right moment came when the ice melted and life could resume at its usual pace.
 Just a quick sleep and a sudden wake up and life continued potentially unabated.

 So how did life actually begin on Earth?

-In an attempt to resolve this mystery once and for all, scientists at NASA are considering the possibility that alien bacteria could be found in some icy comets floating through space.
+In an attempt to resolve this mystery, scientists at NASA are considering the possibility that alien bacteria could be found in some icy comets floating through space.